 Italian parsley, rosemary, bay leaf.
 Mixed beetroots, green and purple Shanghai bok choi, broccoli, Romanesco Cauli-Broc, cabbage, carrots, cauliflowers, celery, fennel, Tuscan &/or red Russian kale, white kohlrabi, leeks, some lettuces, onions, potatoes, silverbeet/rainbow chard, tatsoi.

 N.B.: Spring and early summer (Sept-early Nov approx) are our local 'hungry period', when all 'over winter crops' are finished and there's not yet been enough consistent warm weather for new crops to grow/be ready.
 That is why we start the annual CSA in February (peak produce!)AND also because by then everyone is back from summer holidays!

 READ about the Pros and Cons of CSA on the NEXT PAGE and whether our CSA will suit YOU...

 SUBMIT your APPLICATION HERE to JOIN our CSA!

-Pick Up Hubs: Armadale - North Melbourne - Footscray - Fitzroy - Brunswick - Woodend - Daylesford
+OR Friday Pick Up Hubs: Armadale area (TBC) - North Melbourne - Footscray - Fitzroy - Brunswick - Woodend - Daylesford

-PLEASE ONLY SUBMIT THIS FORM if you have decided to commit to joining our CSA - OTHERWISE, comprehensive information explaining our CSA terms and cost etc plus CSA info in general can be found on these website pages to assist you in making your choice prior to applying.
-Once you have SUBMITTED YOUR APPLICATION, we will promptly reply with your MEMBERSHIP FORMS to be completed, along with your PAYMENT to secure your CSA Membership Share for 2019
+PLEASE ONLY SUBMIT THIS FORM if you have decided to commit to joining our CSA (& have read the info we provide on this site please?- OTHERWISE, comprehensive information explaining our CSA terms and cost etc plus CSA info in general can be found on these website pages to assist you in making your choice prior to applying.
+Once you have SUBMITTED YOUR APPLICATION, ONCE CSA2020 Sign Up time OPENS,we will promptly reply with your MEMBERSHIP FORMS to be completed, along with your PAYMENT to secure your CSA Membership Share for 2020